About the Admissions Assistance Office (AAO)

 AAO is tasked with facilitating the postgraduate application process for graduates of universities outside of Japan.
 Its responsibilities include preliminary screening followed by notification to applicants, depending on which they may then proceed to apply for a graduate program.

-Note: Kyoto University may contact relevant test organizations to inquire about the test results submitted by applicants as part of the AAO process.
+Note: Kyoto University may contact relevant test organizations to inquire about submitted results by applicants as part of the process.

 For MEXT Research Student Scholarship applicants who have passed the 'first screening' by a Japanese embassy or consulate

 See the link below to learn how to request a Letter of Provisional Acceptance from Kyoto University.